 - Mechanic’s lien – Contractors can place a lien on your home if you do not pay them for work they’ve done on your property.

-- Judgment lien – In the event you lose a lawsuit, the plaintiff may file a judgment lien until you pay the money the court awarded to the plaintiff.
-Collectors of credit card debt, outstanding medical bills or personal loans may also secure a judgment lien against your property.
+- Judgment lien – In the event you lose a lawsuit, the plaintiff could file a judgment lien until you pay the money the court awarded to the plaintiff.
+Collectors of credit card debt, outstanding medical bills or personal loans might also secure a judgment lien against your property.

 Aside from voluntary or involuntary, liens can also be specific or general.
 The former attach to a certain property, often the homeowner’s primary residence.
 The latter can apply to several properties or to other assets such as cars, bank accounts and investment portfolios.
 A common example of a general lien is an IRS lien.

 The priority of the liens on a property, sometimes called lien positioning, identifies which debt will be repaid first in the event of default and foreclosure.